-The implementation of an EHR system in a large multihospital system can cost hundreds of millions of dollars, involves difficult workflow and behavior changes for the staff, and requires sustained leadership, Dr. Glaser said.
-"These are not trivial undertakings."
+The implementation of an EHR system in a large multihospital system can cost millions, and involve difficult workflow and behavior changes for the staff, Dr. Glaser said.

-Some hospitals may not have access to sufficient capital to purchase and implement a system, whereas others may be hesitant about their ability to recoup some of the costs.
+Some hospitals might not have access to sufficient capital to buy and implement a system; others might be hesitant about their ability to recoup some of the costs.
 At Dr. Glaser's institution, they have worked with area managed care companies to build financial incentives into the contracts, so their physicians are more willing to adopt EHRs, he said.